jjedlicki/Counterpick-Analysis-LoL2022/README.md

 | 'lane_opp' | The champion the opponent picked. |
 | 'counterpick' | True if the player picked their character after their opponent, False otherwise. |

-A significant portion of data from the columns like the pick1-5 were missing.
+A significant portion of data from the columns like pick1-5 were missing.
 This was because only the team data rows had this data associated with it, and the players had data missing by design.
 After adding the new columns, I no longer needed the team related rows, so they were dropped.

 An example of two games from the cleaned dataframe is shown below.